Bennykillua/Getting-started-in-Technical-Writing/README.md

 - [Content Strategy](https://community.content-strategy.com/)

-### Share knowledge and speaking at Technical Writing communities and conferences
+### Share knowledge and speak at Technical Writing communities and conferences

 To learn more about speaking, check out the [talk, conference, and speaking page](https://github.com/Bennykillua/Getting-started-in-Technical-Writing/blob/main/Learning%20Resources/Speak.md)